 - Begin preparation for evacuation of building if explosion or poisonous vapor or fumes are possible

-- Follow guidance of Safety and LSU Police
+- Follow guidance of EHS and LSU Police

 - Do not enter an area that may be dangerous